Petras Gražulis: Biography

 Gražulis was born to a family of 15 children in Mankūnai (current day Alytus District Municipality) on 28 October 1958.
 He joined dissident activity, cooperated with the Committee in the Defense of the Rights of Faithful, an underground organization which fought against persecution of Catholics in the Lithuanian SSR, and distributed the samizdat periodical Chronicle of the Catholic Church in Lithuania.
 He was also a member of the Lithuanian Helsinki Group.

 He participated in the 1987 anti-Soviet protest at the memorial of Adam Mickiewicz.
 After refusing to serve in repeated military training in the Soviet Army in 1988, he was arrested and imprisoned in Lukiškės Prison.

 He was one of the refounding members of the Lithuanian Christian Democratic Party on 10 February 1989 and chairman of the Kaunas branch of the party from 1990 to 1994.
 He was elected to the municipal council of Kaunas City Municipality in 1990 and remained in office until 1995.

 Since 1996, he has been a Member of the Seimas, first elected on the Christian Democratic national list, however, in the 2000 parliamentary election, he was elected in the single-member constituency of Gargždai, where he was reelected in every election until 2016, and again since 2020.

 Gražulis was expelled from the Christian Democrats in 2006, as he had ceased being active in the party for the previous few years and began running as an independent candidate.
 In 2008, he became a member of Order and Justice and was elected as its vice-chairman.
 His membership in the party was suspended in 2018, after his infidelity scandal and his criticism towards the party's new chairman Remigijus Žemaitaitis.
 He began establishing his own political party, "For Lithuania, Men!"
 (Už Lietuvą, vyrai!), but chose to unify with the Lithuanian Centre Party and the Lithuanian Nationalist and Republican Union, establishing the People and Justice Union, which he was elected chairman of.

 On 18 December 2023, Gražulis was impeached by the Seimas for casting a vote for another MP and thus breaking his oath of office.

+He was elected an MEP for People and Justice Union.